02YashRajput/mycompiler/README.md

 - [ ] Implement loops (`while`, `for`)
 - [ ] Add function definitions and calls
-- [ ] Support for more data types (strings, booleans)
+- [ ] Support for more data types (strings, booleans, floats)
-- [ ] Enhanced error reporting with line numbers
+- [ ] Enhanced error reporting with line numbers and column numbers
 - [ ] Optimization passes for generated assembly
 - [ ] Support for additional target architectures
+- [ ] Variable assignment and mutation
+- [ ] Arrays and data structures
+- [ ] String literals and string operations
+- [ ] Boolean literals and logical operators (&&, ||, !)

 ## License